 Trump thought he had the political capital to demand that his followers ignore what was right in front of their faces, and Alex is making the same wager with this.

-Anyone with half a brain can see that Trump doesn't care about pursuing any justice in the Epstein case, and that Alex has no problem with the police state shit as long as it's directed at populations he's not a part of, and that he views as the other.
+Anyone with half a brain can see that Trump doesn't care about pursuing any justice in the Epstein case, and that Alex has no problem with the police state shit, as long as it's directed at populations he's not a part of and that he views as the other.

-The first is that Trump is a confident bully and Alex is a weak follower.
+The first is that Trump is a confident bully, and Alex is a weak follower.

-So whereas Trump can say fuck off to his followers and mean it, Alex could never be that brash.
+For all of his alpha bravado, Alex is desperate for approval and acceptance, so whereas Trump can say fuck off to his followers and mean it, Alex could never be that brash.

-I would argue that Alex on public access TV in the 90s was in a more powerful position than he is today because he hadn't worn out his welcome to so many people at that point, and he had nothing but potential.
+I would argue that Alex on public access TV in the 90s was in a more powerful position than he is today because he hadn't worn out his welcome to so many people at that point and he had nothing but potential.

 This may just be a way for Alex to theoretically elude the bankruptcy courts, but in order to pull it off, he has to give up core pieces of his autonomy, which is one of the main sources of power that he ever had.

-So he's able to call out things that the audience sees in front of their face.
+Nick doesn't need to defend Trump's actions for his brand to work, so he's able to call out things that the audience sees in front of their face.

 Alex may be able to use some kind of technicality argument to pretend that Trump's actions are totally cool, but to pull that off, he needs to exist in a bubble.

-And one of the biggest hurdles to that is having someone on the show who can point out nudity.
+The audience is being asked to believe that the emperor has some really sweet clothes, and one of the biggest hurdles to that is having someone on the show who can point out nudity.

-Either the debate can be them agreeing that Trump is doing police state shit, or Alex is going to be forced to take the position of defending Trump's actions, trying to convince the audience that the Emperor has a great new fit.
+Either the debate can be them agreeing that Trump is doing police state shit, or Alex is going to be forced to take the position of defending Trump's actions, trying to convince the audience that the Emperor is a great new fit.

 Having this conversation with Nick only makes it more jarring to the audience that Alex's take is what it is.

-Alex defending Trump's actions is a fundamentally bad call, and continuing to buddy up with Nick in hope of of attracting his audience is the worst thing he could do in addition to that.
+Alex defending Trump's actions is a fundamentally bad call, and continuing to buddy up with Nick in hope of attracting his audience is the worst thing he could do in addition to that.

-But to continue doing it while doing all the rest of this, while your business is being liquided, liquidated, while you know, like what you're doing is strange.
+But to continue doing it while doing all the rest of this, while your business is being liquided, liquidated, while, you know, like what you're doing is strange.

-I it would be less strange for him to just go, fuck everybody.
+It would be less strange for him to just go, fuck everybody.

-You know, like I hate all of you.
+You know, like, I hate all of you.

 And fuck you, Nick Fuentes.